Fujiwara-Chika/mini_MPV/README.md

-A mini config for mpv on macOS
+mini config for mpv on macOS